 Next, melt leftover bacon grease or coconut oil, then drizzle the fat over the pan.

-Then, rinse your Brussels very well to remove any dirt.
-If you use conventional produce (instead of organic or locally-grown), be sure to use a produce washing spray.
+Rinse your Brussels very well to remove any dirt.
+If you use conventional produce (instead of organic or locally-grown), wash your produce thoroughly with water.
+Then, if you'd like, you could even try a produce washing spray.
 A produce washing spray helps to remove toxins and pesticide residue that can affect your thyroid health.
 (See the produce washing spray recipe below!)

 To a 32-ounce spray bottle, mix together: